silvinobarreiros/bank_linking_ecosystem/PITCHME.md

 ### Purpose

-* External Accounts Service provides a vendor agnostic view of externally linked accounts.
+* Provides a vendor agnostic view of externally linked accounts.

-* Any account (checking, savings, credit card etc) linked to a Stash account using a 3rd party provider.
+* Any account (checking, savings, credit card etc) linked to a Stash account

 * So far we support Quovo and Plaid
 ---